 - Freeze your child’s credit report so no one can steal their identity.

 - Work with a financial planner who understands the issues for disabled people so you can make sure your child will be okay when you are no longer able to support them.
 (This is REALLY important, and you don’t need to be wealthy to develop a financial plan.
 And the earlier you do it, the better.)
-Two advisors I trust are:
+Some advisors who will help you with your personal financial planning, while also helping you coordinate those plans with your child’s government benefits are: